-US offers temporary protected status to stranded people from Myanmar
+US offers temporary legal residency to stranded Myanmar citizens

-US Homeland Security Secretary Alejandro Mayorkas said the status would last for 18 months.
+US Homeland Security Secretary Alejandro Mayorkas said the temporary protected status would last for 18 months.

 The Joe Biden administration on Friday offered temporary protected status to people from Myanmar stranded in the United States due to a military coup and subsequent violent protests in the country.
+This gives undocumented nationals whose home countries are unsafe the right to live and work in the US, according to The Financial Times.

 US Homeland Security Secretary Alejandro Mayorkas said that the temporary protected status would last for 18 months.
 The designation applies to people from that country already living in the United States.